mautic/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 Do you want to add a new feature to Mautic?
 Keep in mind that there are many people requesting new features, so we can only add a limited amount of features in new releases.

-Please check our [Roadmap](https://forum.mautic.org/t/mautic-roadmap-discussion/13760) and existing [Feature Requests](https://forum.mautic.org/c/ideas/14/l/latest?order=votes) to see if someone else has already suggested similiar functionality and/or is already working on it.
-If not, we kindly ask you to first [create a new Feature Request](https://forum.mautic.org/c/ideas/14/l/latest?order=votes) in the appropriate section in the Community Forums, so that it can be discussed by the community prior to development work being done.
+Please check our [Roadmap][roadmap] and existing [Feature Requests][feature-requests] to see if someone else has already suggested similiar functionality and/or is already working on it.
+If not, we kindly ask you to first [create a new Feature Request][create-feature-request] in the appropriate section in the Community Forums, so that it can be discussed by the community prior to development work being done.

 Features that are determined not to fit within the direction of the Mautic Core goals are more than welcome to be created as plugins instead.

 ## Step 3: Sign the Mautic Contributor Agreement
-You will need to sign the [Mautic Contributors Agreement](https://www.mautic.org/contributor-agreement) in order to contribute code to Mautic (which can be done online).
+You will need to sign the [Mautic Contributors Agreement][contributor-agreement] in order to contribute code to Mautic (which can be done online).

 ## Step 4: Setup your environment

 ### Install the software stack

-For installing the software stack, please see the [Local environment setup](/contributing/developer/local-environment-setup) instructions.
+For installing the software stack, please see the [Local environment setup][local-environment-setup] instructions.

 ### Get the Mautic source code

-- Create a [GitHub](https://github.com/join) account and sign in
+- Create a [GitHub][github-join] account and sign in
 - Fork the Mautic repository (click on the "Fork" button)
 - After the "forking action" has completed, clone your fork locally (this will create a `mautic` directory):